CBIIT/ccdi-federation-api/docs/blog/11-26-2025-the-federation-api-iusccc-pst.md

 The Sarcoma and Solid Tumor Program at Riley Children's Health, operated through the Indiana University Simon Comprehensive Cancer Center, specializes in diagnosing, treating, and researching childhood solid tumors - including sarcomas and kidney tumors.
-Through advanced care protocols and collaborative research with the Children’s Oncology Group (COG) and developing new therapies, such as targeted therapies.
+The program uses advanced care protocols and collaborative research with the Children’s Oncology Group (COG) and develops new therapies.

 **How to Access**

-The CCDI Federation Resource ecosystem allows users to directly access individual source nodes (and the Pediatric Solid Tumor program data) or use the aggregation capabilities of the Federation Resource to query data across all nodes simultaneously.
+The CCDI Federation Resource allows users to directly access individual source nodes or use the aggregation capabilities of the Federation Resource to query data across all nodes simultaneously.
 Researchers can leverage this new Data Federation member, along with the current CCDI Data Federation Members (KidsFirst, PCDC, St. Jude Cloud, Treehouse, CCDI ecDNA) as